AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### Single-argument constructors

-*Single-argument constructors* may declare a single parameter or it may declare multiple parameters, with each parameter after the first having a default value.
+*Single-argument constructors* may declare a single parameter or multiple parameters, with each parameter after the first having a default value.

 ``` cpp
 class Name {